These are all the ways businesses are afraid of Friday the 13th

-The fear of Friday the 13th (aka paraskavedekatriaphobia) goes way back before a hockey mask- wearing killer made it popular.
-Some of the earliest origins are in the bible: Judas Iscariot was the 13th dinner guest at the Last Supper and Jesus died on a Friday.
+The fear of Friday the 13th (aka paraskavedekatriaphobia) goes way back before a hockey mask-wearing killer made it popular.
+Some of the earliest origins are in the Bible: Judas Iscariot was the 13th dinner guest at the Last Supper and Jesus died on a Friday.
 But even in pre-Biblical times a clerk accidentally omitted the number 13 from the Code of Hammurabi setting off thousands of years of head-scratching and superstition.

-These ancient concerns over a number has lasted into modern times and the weird superstition is frequently incorporated into businesses.
+These ancient concerns over a number have lasted into modern times and the weird superstition is frequently incorporated into businesses.
 For instance, according to the Harvard Business Review:

 - Many buildings skip the 13th floor, especially hotels where they don’t want to spook guests